wayke-se/components-react/README.md

   * `placeholderImage` - Provide custom placeholder image when image is missing.
   * `onClickSearchItem` - Function that can be provided that will be triggered once a item is clicked.
   * `modifyDocumentTitleItem` - Update document title with vehicle data
+  * `displayBranchName` - Displays branch name on related product cards and using branch name in presentation of where the vehicle exist

 ### WaykeSearch
 | Property                  | Type                      | Values                    |